Democratizing Blockchain and the IoT. In space.

 Helios Wire’s IoT-blockchain system is built on a space-based infrastructure — delivering two-way global connectivity using 30 MHz of priority mobile satellite system (MSS), S-band spectrum.
 Ownership of this amount and type of spectrum is unprecedented, and allows for ultra-low-cost, short-burst data services using cost-sensitive, connected assets and devices that don’t require high bandwidth.

-This allocation of spectrum is capable of tracking and monitoring up to 5 billion remote transmitters, using sophisticated very low-cost, state-of-the-art, miniaturized multi-functional tags and technology.
-The S-band frequency leads to minimal antenna size and a simplified system design and cost which allows us significant flexibility in the overall design of the system.
+Our spectrum allows us to track and monitor up to 5 billion remote transmitters, worldwide, using sophisticated, extremely low-cost, state-of-the-art, miniaturized and multifunctional tags and technology.
+The S-band frequency allows for minimal antenna size and simplified system design at a lower cost, giving us significant flexibility in the overall design of the system.